GDur/cmd.fm-hotkey-client/README.md

 1. run the start.ahk file

 ## What it does
-- all commands will not activate the client window (NO focus steal)
+- commands will not activate the client window (means no focus steal)

 - start.ahk
 	- runs client - in case it's not running